Initiate a new GMT modern mode session

 Supported Graphic Formats¶

-To initiate a new modern session that will produce a single map called Figure_2 saved as both a PDF vector graphics file and an opaque PNG raster image, we would run:
+To initiate a new modern session that will produce a single map called Figure_2 saved as both a PDF vector graphics file and an opaque PNG raster image, we would start our script thus:

 gmt begin Figure_2 pdf,png